 • Two independent drive systems, motor of the left and human on the right.

-Yes, the VELOKS MK3 trike is defined as a Pedelec (Pedal Assist).
+Yes, the VELOKS MK3 trike is defined as a Pedelec (pedal electric cycle).
 The VELOKS MK3 come with a “EC Declaration of Conformity”, and is EC marked.
 This means that the VELOKS MK3 trike, is a regular e-bike with a maximum continuous rated power of 250 watt, power by a battery which cuts out at 25 km/h, and which only active when the rider pedals.

 The battery box contains the lithium cells, the motor controller and the battery management system.
 The total weight of the battery box is for 1.5 kWh 9 Kg, 2.3 kWh = 12 Kg and for 3.2 kWh = 15 Kg, 4,1 = 18 Kg, and 5.0 kWh = 21,5 Kg